VertaAI/modeldb/README.md

     brew install sbt # for spark.ml client only brew install mongodb

     # ModelDB works only with Thrift 0.9.3 and 0.10.0.
-If you do not have thrift installed, install via brew.
+Python 3 is only compatible with thrift 0.10.0 If you do not have thrift installed, install via brew.
-    brew install thrift
+    `brew install thrift`

     pip install -r [path_to_modeldb]/client/python/requirements.txt
     ```